TebbaaX/Katana/README.md

 Scada mode search in google for online PLCs this actually use multiple requests so your ip will be blocked by Google so changing the TLD will solve the probleme and the script provides inputs for that.

-!> this is just an example it shows a lot of results
+!> this is just an example actually it shows a lot of results

 ![Alt text](https://raw.githubusercontent.com/adnane-X-tebbaa/Katana/master/imgs/scada-m.PNG)